Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 to include the website name to show the correct location in the public site.
 - Footer display: the font in the footer wasn't as strong and easily read as I had hoped and this was combatted by adding a text shadow.
+- Chrome Dev Tools was used for their Light House function, image size was flagged for slowing down performance.
+Images that were flagged were deleted, resized using TinyJPG and re-uploaded.

 #### Testing Limitations
 Testing was limited to the three browsers mentioned above, although I had wished to have the site function on Safari